-Search for a Bariatric ( Weight-Loss ) Surgery clinic in your local area.
+Click for ALL Bariatric ( Weight-Loss ) Surgery clinics in the UK & Ireland.

 An operation for weight loss or to treat obesity is called a bariatric surgery.
 Any type of weight-loss surgery has the aim of making changes to the digestive system so that fewer calories are absorbed and sent into the bloodstream.
 There are two main types of bariatric surgery: Restrictive including gastric banding – where the size of the stomach is restricted either using staples or a band so that only small meals can be eaten.
 Malabsorptive (Restrictive) including gastric bypass and duodenal switch – where the stomach size is restricted by bypassing part of the digestive system so that food intake is restricted and not all calories are absorbed by the body.
 It is unlikely that anyone considering weight loss surgery would be able to access this free of charge on the National Health Service (NHS) without being put on a very long waiting list.
 Prices for private bariatric surgery can range from £5,000 - £9,500 for a gastric band to £8,000 - £15,000 for a gastric bypass.

 Our bodies need food as a source of energy for any physical activity that we do, this energy is measured in calories.

 As we eat, our digestive system breaks down the food into energy that can be absorbed by our bloodstream and distributed around the body to be used as fuel by our muscles, organs and other tissues.

 In order to be healthy, we must all try and balance the amount of calories we consume with the amount of calories that our body burns up.
 Hence, weight gain, and ultimately obesity, is caused by taking in more calories than we currently use.
 (There are other medical causes associated with obesity as well).